ericcawthon/us-state-abbr-anagrams/README.md

 ## The Challenge

 I heard a puzzle challenge on the radio to find a common eight-letter word spelled from the US state postal abbreviations of states that can be driven between.
-For more details, see the relevant [Sunday Puzzle](https://www.npr.org/2021/01/31/962412357/sunday-puzzle-game-of-words) page.
+For more details, see the **This week's challenge** section of the relevant [Sunday Puzzle](https://www.npr.org/2021/01/31/962412357/sunday-puzzle-game-of-words) page.

 It sounded like an interested problem that could easily be sovled with computer science, so I decided to give it a try.